POETRY FORMS AND TERMINOLOGY

 Villanelle and Terzanelle

-From The Craft of Poetry, a poetry course devised by Vince Gotera and Damon McLaughlin.
+The Craft of Poetry, hosted by Vince Gotera.

 ASIAN-INSPIRED FORMS